sourcegraph/about/content/blogposts/2024/anatomy-of-a-coding-assistant.md

 ![8_chat](https://storage.googleapis.com/sourcegraph-assets/blog/anatomy/8_chat.png)

-Chat is the feature that allows you to interact with an AI model about your codebase.
+Chat allows you to ask questions about your codebase and generate code that's tailored to work within your codebase.
 For this, we want a few things:

 1. **Conversation history:** We need to keep track of the entire conversation history so it makes sense as continuous chat.
 2. **Automatic context fetching:** It's important to automatically fetch the most relevant code snippets related to the user's query.